IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/open_case_web_internal.md

    **Case Contact number:** include if available

-## 4. Click **Submit Case**, your case is automatically created
+## 4. Click **Submit Case**, case is automatically created

->Note: You will be taken to your Case detail page that includes your Case number and description and you should receive a case created mail
+>Note: You will be taken to your Case detail page that includes your Case number and description.

 ![Case created](Images/Casecreated.png)